 Recent Statistics Point to Real Estate Rebound

 Numerous signals have showcased the potential fact that the real estate market is now on the rise, especially people looking for Maintenance Free Townhomes.
 There has been a swing in regional real estate market improvements across the United States along with a 15% rise in housing starts in September, an increase in builder confidence and a surge in mortgage lending applications (people applying for credit to purchase a home).

 Land for sale located within the Great Plains and include Iowa, Louisiana, Texas, Wyoming, Nebraska and the Dakota’s with Bismarck ND are showing the greatest amount of strength and are expecting to be the strongest market w/in the United States this coming year.
 Many people are looking to build beautiful luxury homes.
+Others just look for luxury homes for sale or luxury apartments for rent.
 In fact, Bismarck expects to see 5.6% increase in appreciation according to most statisticians.

 Alternate markets expected to see the highest gains in appreciation include Washington DC, Honolulu, Fargo, Pittsburgh, Boston and Harrisburg/Carlisle.